JannieI/canvas-workstation-V3/src/app/roadmap.md

     - consider COPY of DS: can then amend the second one, ie do Transformations
     - load file: add predefined filters, so that only THIS data is loaded.
 Thus, less loaded into Canvas.
 Consider how to define this, ie columnName='...' - can this then be done before / after preview ?
 Make visual.
     - load file: add limit, max nr of lines loaded.
 And warn when this has been reached.
     - load file: where to add data types?
     - load file: where to add validation and action, ie Col = 'Sales Amount' is a decimal, and if not so, ignore row / fail?
     - load file: add all-or-nothing option: all good, else fail.
 If false, will load what is valid and just ignore rest?
     - pre-build all DS from existing DB -> quick and easy to start
     - consider import of Excel tables
     - consider import from Powerpoint and Word tables ...
     - consider integration with a ERD tool like Erwin, see: https://erwin.com/products/data-modeler/#
     - Filters take a lot of space => rather use clicking on graph to filter, or open filter on separate page / popup.
 Then have a button on form to indicate that it is filtered and to clear the filters.
     - functionality to change DS on a W
     - give a warning of which Dashboards uses a field if a DS definition is changed.
     - getting Data from a web table: this is not so often used, thus try and read other types of grids/tables as well (ie Clarity Datagrid)
+    - security: can block print and screenshots
+    - allow for companies that have to store data in SA    cater for DB rename (name or location)

     Widget Action Menu: